williamwyj/lighthouse-web-notes/README.md

     background-color: blue;
   }
 }
+// if not media selected, assume selected all
 @media only screen and (max-width: 820) { //hides the aside tag content when screen/viewport max width is 820px or lower main > aside {
     display:none;
   }
 }

+@media not screen, screen and (max-width: 820) { // this means not screen Or screen with max width 820, in this case the comma is a OR operator
 ```
 ## `>` indicates the parameter on the right Must be a direct decendant of the parameter on the right, with out this, right right parameter can be any decendant in any level in the left parameter